-The noise and crowd in a bus is something you are not found about?
-Or you want to rest during the drive to Luxor?
+The noise and crowd in a bus is something you are not found of?
+Or do you want to rest during the drive to Luxor?
 Well we also offer this tour as a private trip to Luxor.
 For up to 3 persons you will travel by car and if you are 4 persons or more, a van will be put at your disposal.
 The car or van will pick you up from your hotel, at the time communicated to you at the confirmation of your booking.
 Once seated, our driver will bring you to Luxor.
-In Luxor before the beginning of the visits, the tour guide will join you to accompany you and guide you during the entire visit of Luxor.
+In Luxor before the beginning of the visit, the tour guide will join you to accompany you and guide you during the entire visit of Luxor.

 Temple of Karnak

 The Temple of Karnak is a spectacular complex of temples, chapels, pylons, obelisks and sanctuaries dedicated to the Theban triad but also for the greater glory of pharaohs.
 It became one of the largest and most magnificent temple complexes in the ancient world.
 The Temple of Karnak was also the most important place of worship in Egypt during the New Kingdom.
 It is considered to be the most restored temple but meanwhile keeping its original structure.
 With its hypostyle hall and a beautiful forest of giant papyrus-shaped columns, this temple remains to be a must see when on holiday in Egypt.